 1. How Security is ensured at the Production Facility

-At the production facility the SiteManager is installed.
-The SiteManager obtains an IP address via a DHCP server, just as a PC.
-The SiteManager typically uses the existing corporate infrastructure to reach the Internet in order to establish an AES encrypted connection to a central GateManager server via standard web ports (https/443), just as a web browser would do.
+At the production facility, the SiteManager is installed.
+The SiteManager obtains an IP address via a DHCP server, just like a PC.
+The SiteManager typically uses the existing corporate infrastructure to reach the Internet to establish an AES encrypted connection to a central GateManager server via standard web ports (https/443), just as a web browser would do.
 At installation, the SiteManager is configured to connect to a specific GateManager (IP or DNS) and a specific customer domain on the GateManager.

-The connection is based on TLS, and protected against man-in-the-middle attacks by letting every GateManager have a unique TLS certificate/key, to which the SiteManagers binds (aka ToFu “Trust-on-first-use).
+The connection is based on TLS 1.2 and SHA256 and protected against man-in-the-middle attacks by letting every GateManager have a unique TLS certificate/key, to which the SiteManagers binds (aka ToFu “Trust-on-first-use).
 To remove the binding between a SiteManager and the GateManager, you will have to explicitly reconfigure the GateManager settings in the SiteManager.
 Since a man-in-the-middle cannot do that by just intercepting the connection, he cannot direct the SiteManager connection to another GateManager even if he had one.

 In a normal setup, the SiteManager is connected permanently and makes keep-alive heartbeats to the GateManager every 10 minutes.
-But remote access to / from the SiteManager can additionally be controlled by the operator either by powering off the SiteManager when not used, or by connecting a on/off switch to an input signal of the SiteManager, which opens and closes the GateManager connection.
+But remote access to/from the SiteManager can additionally be controlled by the operator either by powering off the SiteManager when not used or by connecting an on/off switch to an input signal of the SiteManager, which opens and closes the GateManager connection.